-On Page 4, the Network Call Redirection field should be set to n (default setting) so that the SIP Refer is not sent in redirected calls.
-Note: In the compliance test, COLT worked with SIP re-Invite/Update successfully in redirected calls.
-However, it did not support SIP Refer method.
+On Page 4, the Network Call Redirection field should be set to y so that CM will send SIP Refer in redirected calls.
+Note: In the compliance test, Bell Canada worked with both SIP re-Invite and SIP Refer successfully in redirected calls.